-The integrity of The College of Idaho's residential, liberal arts educational mission depends on maintaining respect for the principles of academic freedom, freedom of speech, and freedom of expression (hereafter referred to collectively as "speech").
-The College values and will defend the rights of those within its community, and those officially invited into the community, to express themselves without fear of retaliation, censorship, or sanction.
+The integrity of The College of Idaho's residential, liberal arts educational mission depends on maintaining academic freedom, freedom of speech, and freedom of expression (hereafter referred to collectively as "expression").
+The College values and will defend the rights of those within its community and those officially invited into the community to express themselves without fear of retaliation, censorship, or sanction.